-Counting Rule: Number cases with a pre-trial condition or cases referred to a pre-trial diversion program who were being supervised by CSSD pre-trial staff.
+Counting Rule: The number of cases with a pre-trial condition or cases referred to a pre-trial diversion program that were being supervised by CSSD pre-trial staff.
 This number represents different occurrences per arrestee.
 That is, individuals who were under pre-trial supervision on three separate occasions and would be counted three times.